 \subsection{Comparison with other works}

-The GW230529 discovery article \cite{230529_LVK} includes a computation of the expected remnant mass outside of the final black hole, which we also compute here to estimate the NSBH ejecta masses, and can be used as a probe of KN production.
-After marginalizing over a range of EOSs, for the BBH posteriors, they find a 10\% probability that some of the NS material is disrupted outside of the BH, which is consistent with the range of values we find of 2-28\% for KN production assuming the same posteriors.
-Ref.~\cite{230529_LVK} also measures the remnant mass for the low-spin prior BBH posteriors, which we do not take into account here, finding a 4\% probability of NS disruption.
+The GW230529 discovery article \cite{230529_LVK} computes the expected remnant mass outside the final BH, which we also compute here to estimate the NSBH ejecta masses, and can be used as a probe of KN production.
+After marginalizing over a range of EOSs, \cite{230529_LVK} report a $10\%$ probability that NS material is disrupted outside the BH for the NSBHs–BBHw posteriors.
+This aligns with our inferred $2$–$20\%$ KN–production fraction when we adopt the same posteriors.
+For the low–spin prior BBHw posteriors (which we did not analyze in this work), \cite{230529_LVK} find a $4\%$ disruption probability.

-In Ref.~\cite{Chandra:2024ila}, the authors use the available prior models to evaluate the possible mechanisms leading to the formation of GW230529.
-They also ascertain which component of the merger formed first: NS or BH, and use the posterior samples to characterize the remnant BH.
-Whereas in our work our primary focus is to explore the nature of KN emission and to constrain the parameter space that leads to such EM emissions.
-They compute ejecta masses for an expected population of mgNSBHs from isolated binaries using 4 EOSs: APR4 \cite{PhysRevC.58.1804}, SLy {\cite{Chabanat:1997un}}, DD2 {\cite{PhysRevC.81.015803}} and H4 (\cite{PhysRevD.79.124032}), whereas we compute KN lightcurves using the maximum posterior EOS from \cite{Huth:2021bsp} and its upper and lower 95\% CI to estimate the effect of stiffer and softer EOS on KN detectability for both GW230529 and a population of mgNSBH binaries.
-They expect a peak KN luminosity for the mgNSBH population ranging from 26.63 - 24.04 from $u$ - $y$ bands, which is typically dimmer than what we predict based on the EOSs under consideration, which we attribute to the different population assumed and KN models.
-However we note that our mgNSBH O4 population magnitude predictions are very broad and overlap with their findings (see Fig. \ref{fig:lc_bbh_bns}).
+In Ref.~\cite{Chandra:2024ila}, the authors assess plausible formation mechanisms for GW230529 using available prior models, determine which component (NS or BH) formed first, and characterize the remnant BH from posterior samples.
+Our focus differs: we target KN emission and the regions of parameter space that yield detectable EM counterparts.
+For an expected mgNSBH population from isolated binaries, they compute ejecta masses using four EOSs: APR4 \cite{PhysRevC.58.1804}, SLy \cite{Chabanat:1997un}, DD2 \cite{PhysRevC.81.015803}, and H4 \cite{PhysRevD.79.124032}, whereas we generate KN light curves using the maximum–posterior EOS from \cite{Huth:2021bsp} and its upper/lower $95\%$ credible bounds to quantify the impact of stiffer/softer EOS on KN detectability for both GW230529 and a mgNSBH population.
+They predict peak KN apparent magnitudes for the mgNSBH population spanning $\sim 26.6-24.0$ from $u$ to $y$ bands, typically dimmer than our predictions for the EOS set we consider.
+We attribute the discrepancy to different population assumptions and KN/ejecta models, while noting that our O5 mgNSBH magnitude distributions are broad and overlap with their findings (see Figure~\ref{fig:lc_bbh_bns}).